wladekb/udp_relay/README.md

 ## UDP relay

-Simple UDP relay that support multiple destinations.
-All received content is sent to all destinations.
+Simple UDP relay that supports multiple destinations.
+All received data is sent to all destinations.

 ## Installation